Body image activists promote a message of acceptance and self-love.

 Changes in your body weight, even slight ones, can lead to more acid reflux, Shuff says.

 More than one-third of overweight and obese individuals experience gastroesophageal reflux disease (GERD).
+Some suggests there’s a connection between being obese and developing GERD.

 Other symptoms of this condition include belching, nausea, a bitter taste in your mouth, and abdominal pain.